What is exposure and response prevention (ERP) therapy?

 Exposure for OCD and anxiety

 For OCD and anxiety, that’s how we do exposure (although we might not need to fly to San Francisco!).
 You and I make a list of the situations, thoughts, images, etc… that your OCD or anxiety disorder is afraid of.
 After doing some preparation work, we will then decide where to start with our exposures.
 Normally we’ll start out approaching items that are moderately scary and that you and I think you can handle.

-If you are interested in learning more about exposure therapy, or if it still sounds scary and you’d just like to talk with me about what it would be like, you can call me at 404-632-4804 or fill out the Contact Me form.
+If you are interested in learning more about exposure therapy, or if it still sounds scary and you’d just like to talk with me about what it would be like, you can call me at 404-632-4804.
 I look forward to the opportunity to help you close the gap between what you’re afraid of and what you can do, so you can take your life back, and live the kind of life you want to live!